-Analysing argument
+Analysing Argument

-In this area of study students analyse and compare the use of argument and language in texts that debate a topical issue.
-Students read and view media texts in a variety of forms, including print, non-print and multimodal, and develop their understanding of the way in which language and argument complement one another in positioning the reader.
-Students develop written and spoken critical analyses of the use of argument and language in written, spoken and/ or multimodal forms, including analysis of the quality of the reasoning presented and the use of features to position audiences.
-They compare different written texts presenting argument on similar ideas or issues, considering the ways authors use language to express arguments.
+In this area of study students analyse the use of argument and language in texts that debate a significant and contemporary issue in the media.
+Students read, view and listen to a variety of texts from the media, including print and digital, and audio and audio visual.
+They develop their understanding of the way in which language and arguments complement one another in positioning the reader.
+Students develop written analysis in response to their explorations.
+Students apply their understanding of the use of argument and language to create a point of view text for oral presentation.